nacuta/CovidApp/README.md

-# player
+# Covid Romania App

-A new Flutter project.
+A Flutter app created for tracking the Covid-19 situation, it is using Http package to call an API (https://www.graphs.ro) and the data  is consumed with a FutureBuilder.

 ## Getting Started